"GIANT BOARD"

 The board is now complete except for jumper selections to be made later.

-The Giant Board is designed to plug directly into the ELF II motherboard.
-Simply install an 86-pin edge connector (Netronics #E86C or equivalent) in the holes provided on the motherboard.
-Note that the extreme left bus closest to the edge of the motherboard is reserved for the Giant Board (the 86 pin connector is inserted from the component side).
-The Giant Board receives its power directly from the motherboard; the 6.3V transformer should be adequate.
+the extreme left bus closest to the edge of the motherboard is reserved for the Giant Board (the 86 pin connector is inserted from the component side).
+The Giant Board receives its power directly

-INSTALLING YOUR "GIANT BOARD™"
+INSTALLING YOUR "GIANT BOARD"

 ( ) 1.
 Install the 86 pin connector.
 Note this must be installed in the